 Good as Gold

-Frate Sole usually enters two competitions as a way to ensure you of our commitment to quality.
-The Los Angeles International Fair competition, and our own Yolo County Fair, which we have entered since the county initiated the competition in recognition of our region’s long history and promising future in the art of olive oil.
+Frate Sole enters competitions as a way to ensure you of our commitment to quality: The Los Angeles International Fair competition, the new California State Fair competition, and our own Yolo County Fair, which we have entered since the county initiated the competition in recognition of our region’s long history and promising future in the art of olive oil.

 To be eligible, all oils must be chemically certified as meeting extra virgin olive oil standards.
 The dates listed are the year of the awards, from oil picked the previous autumn: